 Social media channels are considered “owned media” because your brand will have full control over their accounts.
 A recent study also showed that the third biggest reason to use social media was to drive traffic to your landing pages.
 This was just behind enhancing customer relationships and building brand awareness.

 This makes sense given the spread of social media in our everyday lives – plus setting up an account is free.
+Nowadays, we also have a lot of social media tools that help automate marketing on such platforms easier.

 Taking this a step further, Shareaholic shows us that Facebook and Pinterest are the leading sites for creating referral traffic.
 Growing your following on social media sites will boost your post-click landing page traffic as long as you don’t come across as too pushy.